Projects

 Hafiz Farid

-Two Suns Of Georgia is a revealing docudrama based on two of the most illuminating minds of the 20th century.
+Two Suns Of Georgia is a revealing documentary based on two of the most illuminating minds of the 20th century.
 The film explores the divergent ideologies of Separation and Integration while exposing the historically private meeting between the Honorable Elijah Muhammad and the Reverend Martin Luther King in 1966.
 Their extraordinary lives changed the course of history.

 MAYA ANGELOU